demoon2332/chatapp-519h0247/README.txt

 Link Github of Project:
 https://github.com/demoon2332/chatapp-519h0247

-Any More information or Question: contact via gmail: ductrong1313@gmail.com/ 519h0247@student.tdtu.edu.vn
+Any More information or questions: contact via gmail: ductrong1313@gmail.com/ 519h0247@student.tdtu.edu.vn

 ---------------------------Content-----------------------------------------------------------------------
 *In this project, we only use Google Account via Google Authentication,